Tej-Sharma/decentra-media/README.md

-# DecentraMedia - A Decentralized Social Meida
+# DecentraMedia - A Decentralized Social Media

 Share your thoughts permanently by storing them on the Ehtereum blockchain!